influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.6/tools/api.md

 Server statistics and information are displayed in JSON format.

->**Note:** The [InfluxDB Kapacitor input plugin](https://github.com/influxdata/telegraf/tree/release-1.7/plugins/inputs/influxdb) is available to collect metrics (using the `/debug/vars` endpoint) from specified InfluxDB instances.
-For a list of the measurements and fields, see the plugin README.
+>**Note:** The [InfluxDB input plugin](https://github.com/influxdata/telegraf/tree/release-1.7/plugins/inputs/influxdb) is available to collect metrics (using the `/debug/vars` endpoint) from specified Kapacitor instances.
+For a list of the measurements and fields, see the [InfluxDB input plugin README](https://github.com/influxdata/telegraf/tree/release-1.7/plugins/inputs/influxdb).

 ## `/ping` HTTP endpoint